mongodb/docs-pymongo/source/includes/type-hints/troubleshooting-client-type.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 If you don't add a type annotation for your ``MongoClient`` object,
-you might see the following mypy error:
+your type checker might show an error similar to the following:

 .. code-block:: python